 Paint or Stain Wood Slats

 Lay out the wood slats.
-Paint or stain the front and both sides of the wood slats (but not the back).
+Paint or stain the front and both sides of the wood slats, but not on the back.
+Avoid large drips on the back that will harden and prevent the slats from laying flat against the wall.

 Install Wood Slats

-Run a bead of construction glue down the length of a slat, on the back side.
+Run a bead of construction glue down the length of the first slat, on the back side.
 Begin in a corner and install the first wood slat.
 Position it vertically with the laser level's plumb feature or with a bubble level.
-Nail it in place.
-Use one of the slats held on-edge as a spacer for the next slat.
+Nail the slat in place.

 Cut Around Obstacles